-This effort aims to identify exemplary programs that save both energy and water to in order to recognize their leadership and to provide information on the programs thatmight help others to improve their programs or develop new initiatives.
+This effort aims to identify exemplary programs that save both energy and water to in order to recognize their leadership and to provide information on the programs that might help others to improve their programs or develop new initiatives.
 Winning programs will be selected from among the nominations by an expert panel of judges, featured in an ACEEE/AWE report, and recognized with awards.
 If you do not want to nominate this program as an Exemplary Program but instead want to submit it for inclusion in the Water-Energy Efficiency Program Database, please use this form instead.

-the deadline for nominations has been extended to Friday, July 20, 2012
+Please note that the deadline for nominations has been extended to Friday, July 20, 2012.

 To be eligible for consideration the nominated program must fulfill the following criteria:

 · Implemented within the United States, Canada, or Australia;